sobitada/adrestia-docker/README.md

 Note that users on host systems with SELinux enabled may see issues with this.
 The current workaround is to assign the relevant SELinux policy type to the new data directory so that the container will be allowed to access it:

 `chcon -Rt svirt_sandbox_file_t /my/own/cardano-node/data`

+## Contribution

+Feel free to submit tickets and pull requests.